gokulcodes10/Autonomous-Code-Review-DevOps-Agent-/README.md

 # CI/CD Code Review Agent

 A code review tool that reads a file (or a whole GitHub pull request) and tells you whether it's safe to merge.
 It runs the usual static analyzers, scans for hardcoded secrets, then hands the code to a small panel of LLM agents that argue about it before a "critic" agent settles the final verdict.
 The result is a PASS / WARN / BLOCK decision plus a health grade, the same way a CI gate would behave.
+It can be accessed live at https://cicdagent-f76t.vercel.app/.

 It ships as a single Flask app with a dark web UI, and it's set up to deploy to Vercel as a serverless function.